scottbale/kirkwoodcoc/doc/dev/development-log.md

 output from starting:

-{quote}
-PLEASE REMEMBER TO SET A PASSWORD FOR THE MySQL root USER !
+> PLEASE REMEMBER TO SET A PASSWORD FOR THE MySQL root USER !
-To do so, start the server, then issue the following commands:
+> To do so, start the server, then issue the following commands:
+>

-/usr/bin/mysqladmin -u root password 'new-password' /usr/bin/mysqladmin -u root -h ip-172-30-0-142 password 'new-password'
+> /usr/bin/mysqladmin -u root password 'new-password'
+> /usr/bin/mysqladmin -u root -h ip-172-30-0-142 password 'new-password'
+>

-Alternatively you can run:
+> Alternatively you can run:
-/usr/bin/mysql_secure_installation
+> /usr/bin/mysql_secure_installation
+>

-You can start the MySQL daemon with: cd /usr ; /usr/bin/mysqld_safe &
+> You can start the MySQL daemon with:
+> cd /usr ; /usr/bin/mysqld_safe &
+>

-You can test the MySQL daemon with mysql-test-run.pl cd /usr/mysql-test ; perl mysql-test-run.pl
+> You can test the MySQL daemon with mysql-test-run.pl
-{quote}
+> cd /usr/mysql-test ; perl mysql-test-run.pl

 ### install php mysql extension